godpeny/pages/main/src/blog-post.38.md

 Hierarchical clustering creates a tree of clusters.
 Hierarchical clustering, not surprisingly, is well suited to hierarchical data, such as taxonomies.

 ## Clustering Workflows
+Introduce steps to cluster data.

+1. Prepare data
+As with any ML problem, you must normalize, scale, and transform feature data before training or fine-tuning a model on that data.
+In addition, before clustering, check that the prepared data lets you accurately calculate similarity between examples.

+2. Create similarity metric
+Before a clustering algorithm can group data, it needs to know how similar pairs of examples are.
+You can quantify the similarity between examples by creating a similarity metric, which requires a careful understanding of your data.
+(Euclidean distance, Cosine, Dot Product)

+3. Run clustering algorithm
+A clustering algorithm uses the similarity metric to cluster data.
+For example, k-means.

+4. Interpret results and adjust
+Because clustering doesn't produce or include a ground "truth" against which you can verify the output, it's important to check the result against your expectations at both the cluster level and the example level.
+If the result looks odd or low-quality, experiment with the previous three steps.
+Continue iterating until the quality of the output meets your needs.

 ## Data preparation

 ## K-Means Clustering